To search our collection, visit the LIBRARY CATALOG

 available through the following companies:

 UCLA librarians have created a guide to finding scripts in their library and online.
-Look at this guide on the right side under “Scripts on the Internet” for some popular websites that point to scripts and transcripts for film and TV.
+Look at this guide under “Scripts on the Internet” for some popular websites that point to scripts and transcripts for film and TV.